 Many small business grants in the USA come from the local and federal governments.
 This means these organizations want to know that your startup idea is going to be successful before they give you the money.

-As you would if you were pitching to an angel investor or VC, preparation is essential when it comes to startup grant funding.
+As you would if you were pitching to an angel investor or VC, preparation is essential when it comes to startup grant funding organizations.

 It’s essential to read the terms and conditions of any grants before you apply to see what information you need to provide.
 Not having the correct documents can slow down your application, and when there is a limited pot of money available, this can be the difference between success and failure.